-Frequently Asked Questions (FAQ-s)
+FAQ-s

-The student must be fully aware of the Examination and Studies Regulations of Semmelweis University.
+Students must be fully aware of the Examination and Study Regulations of Semmelweis University.

 Article 1, point 3: Knowledge of the content of the Regulations and compliance with them is obligatory for all educators, researchers, students and administrators participating in education directly or indirectly.